 One individual plant, Poseidon’s ribbon weed, has cloned itself and spread to cover an area the size of Cincinnati over the past 4,500 years, researchers say. https://t.co/EdZpUGupOq— The New York Times (@nytimes) June 1, 2022

-In a recent study published in the journal Proceedings of the Royal Society B, the team explained that the plant is so large—about as big as the distance between San Diego and Los Angeles—because it clones itself, creating genetically identical offshoots.
+In a study published in the journal Proceedings Of The Royal Society B, the team explained that the plant is so large—about as big as the distance between San Diego and Los Angeles—because it clones itself, creating genetically identical offshoots.
 Although this way of reproducing is rare in the animal kingdom, it reportedly occurs in certain environmental conditions and more often among some plants, fungi and bacteria.
 "We often get asked how many different plants are growing in a seagrass meadow.
 Here we used genetic tools to answer it," said Sinclair, the author of the study.

 Scientists have discovered the world's largest plant off the coast of Western Australia, a single organism covering around 180 square kilometres.
 The research in @RSocPublishing #ProcB reveals that this leviathan has grown by repeatedly cloning itself: https://t.co/ggMoUJ2LXQ— The Royal Society (@royalsociety) June 8, 2022

 "The answer definitely surprised us–just ONE!
 That's it, just one plant has expanded over 180 km in Shark Bay, making it the largest known plant on Earth," she added.
 According to BBC, the team stumbled upon the discovery by accident.
-They had originally set out to understand the genetic diversity of sprawling seagrass—which is also known as ribbon weed—which is commonly found along parts of Australia's coast.
+They set out to understand the genetic diversity of sprawling seagrass—which is also known as ribbon weed—commonly found along parts of Australia's coast.
 Sinclair and her colleagues took samples from 10 locations across the bay and examined 18,000 genetic markers to create a "fingerprint" from each sample.
 They also measured the environmental conditions such as depth, water temperature and salinity.

 The world's largest plant has been discovered in Australia.
 The plant is, "an ancient and incredibly resilient seagrass that stretches 111.847 miles and is at least 4,500 years old.”https://t.co/FtfEfcTeCW— GOOD (@good) June 8, 2022

 "We have been studying cool water seagrasses in southern Australia for a while, to understand how much genetic diversity is in them and how connected the meadows are," Sinclair said.
-Although they had aimed to discover how many plants made up the meadow, sequencing DNA from the seagrass samples revealed that it was a single plant.
-"The plant has been able to continue growing through vegetative growth–extending its rhizomes (rootstalks) outwards–the way a buffalo grass would in your back garden, extending runners outwards.
-The only difference is that the seagrass rhizomes are under a sandy seafloor so you don’t see them, just the shoots within the water column," she explained.
+Although they aimed to discover how many plants made up the meadow, sequencing DNA from the seagrass samples revealed that it was a single plant.
+"The plant has been able to continue growing through vegetative growth–extending its rhizomes (rootstalk) outwards–the way a buffalo grass would in your back garden, extending runners outwards.
+The only difference is that the seagrass rhizomes are under a sandy seafloor, so you don’t see them, just the shoots within the water column," she explained.

 “I work with the world's largest living plant – can you guess which it is?” asks ICBM scientist @HelberStephanie on today's #WorldOceanDay. 🌊🌱🤿— ICBM_uol (@ICBM_uol) June 8, 2022